davidaparicio/labshock/README.md

 > #1 Industrial Cyber Lab

 Labshock provides a ready-to-use environment to learn, simulate and test defensive strategies.

+### ⚠️ Disclaimer

+You are running this lab at your own risk.
+Labshock is intended for educational and lawful testing in isolated environments only.
+The author is not responsible for any damage, data loss, legal issues, or misuse of this tool.
+Never run Labshock or its components against production systems or networks you do not own or have explicit permission to test.

 ### Why Labshock
 - [check Website](https://labshock.github.io/)